Best Camp Shoes of 2026

 Best for: car camping, water sports, street style

-Crocs take the cake for our affordable camp shoe choice thanks to their versatility, comfort, and friendly price point.
-But if you’re looking for a similar close-toed foam shoe that’s an upgrade from Crocs, the Hydro Mocs are worth considering.
-They offer a more precise fit than Crocs, which is great if you need them for river crossings and other in-water activities.
-We found the material to be slightly denser and more durable.
-Plus, you’ll be the most fashionable at camp with these street-style kicks on your feet.
+Crocs take the cake for our best overall camp shoe choice thanks to their versatility, comfort, and friendly price point.
+But if you’re looking for a similar close-toed foam shoe with a bit of a different look from Crocs, the Hydro Mocs are worth considering.
+They offer a more precise fit than Crocs, which is helpful if you need them for river crossings and other in-water activities.
+But, the Merrill Hydro Moc has a greater tendency to get rocks and debris stuck during river crossings, while the Crocs Classics shed that debris better.
+And overall, we found Crocs Classics to be more comfortable overall, and more reasonably priced.

 Compare Prices Of The Merrell Hydro Moc